Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: The observational limits on helium production in AT2017gfo

 Lastly, we note there are several limitations to the current scope of modeling including i) the assumed sphericity in the P~Cygni model, ii) the photospheric approximation and an analytical prescription of density assuming smooth ejecta, iii) the steady-state approximation within the level-population modeling, iv) assuming the observed spectral continuum is indicative of the local radiation field, and v) the unknown contribution of other potential lines.
 These assumptions should be further tested with detailed radiative transfer calculations built on the output of realistic hydrodynamical simulations.
 Nonetheless, we consider several of these assumptions below and their limitations.

 First, the P~Cygni implementation assumes a spherical ejecta structure (as potentially motivated by KN spectral features, see \citep{Sneppen2023,Sneppen2024}), but we here solely focus on the constraints of the absorption feature, which is most sensitive to the line-of-sight ejecta (which given the viewing angle is the polar ejecta, \citep{Mooley2018,Mooley2022}).
-Geometric differences between the polar and equatorial plane should not drastically impact the line-of-sight absorption of polar ejecta.
+In contrast, material in the equatorial plane should not drastically impact the line-of-sight absorption of polar ejecta.

 Second, regardless of whether a soft or sharp photosphere exists or the ejecta distribution, the outer ejecta will be highly susceptible to the helium absorption line as long as sufficient helium is present in regions with the required electron densities and radioactive heating rates (following the arguments connected to Fig.~\ref{fig:Helium_ionisation}).
 While the ejecta structure could potentially be clumped (as motivated in \citep{Gillanders2023} from the non-detection of the \srii forbidden line doublet), such clumping would need to imply several orders of magnitude increase in the dominant $n_e$ regime to affect our constraints, as the first order effect of increasing $n_e$ is to move further away from the \heiii-dominated regime.